“The first essential for the child’s development is concentration. The child who concentrates is immensely happy.”

 "Help me to do it myself"

-Maria Montessori observed that children need order at a specific sensitive period in their development.
+Maria Montessori observed that children need an order at a specific sensitive period in their development.
 If not provided during this period the opportunity is foregone.
 The child is systematically categorizing their world.
 Thus, a routine is very important as well as a place for everything and everything in its place.
 A sense of calm provides the child an opportunity for orderly self-construction.

 Both large and small muscle development is assisted through the precise presentation of movement.
 Attention to movement is not instinctive but planned voluntary actions.
 Repetition provides the child with opportunities for perfecting these movements.